 Puerto Natales is about as basic as it gets.
-It’s filled with very fit-looking people hustling around the camping shops and minimarts with enthusiastic ‘frutas y frutos secos’ (fruit and nuts) signs.
+Around town, very fit-looking people hustle around the camping shops and minimarts with enthusiastic ‘frutas y frutos secos’ (fruit and nuts) signs.
 In my hostel, lean machines were baking trays of granola while discussing which motivational chocolate they should bring along for that end of day reward.

 Me?
 I brought bags of dehydrated potatoes, milk, almonds and fruit and a quintessential bottle of vodka to ward off the cold and misery.

 On touching down after a bus ride, a missed ferry connection (because it was too crowded) and then the proper ferry ride, I think I started regretting not bringing along a camera.
 Or a spare charger for my phone.